 ◘ Fig. C-11 A road of leafcutter ants in the lowlands of Tena, Ecuador (photo: Rafiqpoor) and single specimens of these ants transporting a leaf section (taxi!) on a tree trunk, Costa Rica (photo: Breckle).

-Quantitative data of the different ecosystems are helpful for a comparison.
-Table C-3 shows essential ecosystem parameters for an oak forest.
+Quantitative data of the different ecosystems are helpful for a comparison. ◘ Table C-3 shows essential ecosystem parameters for an oak forest.

-The phytomass of forest communities (► Table C-3) is so high because dead wood mass is stored in the stems (heartwood 150 t-ha-1).
+The phytomass of forest communities (► Table C-3) is so high because dead wood mass is stored in the stems (heartwood 150 t•ha-1).
 But even without this, the phytomass is more than 1000 times higher than the zoomass.

-For the latter, the following figures are given in European forests: Reptiles 1.7 kg-ha-1, birds 1.3 kg-ha-1, mammals (mainly small species, rodents) 7.4 kg-ha-1.
-Much larger is the mass of invertebrates, especially subterranean (up to 14 kg-ha-1 TG, 90% dipteran larvae).
-Figures are available for an American deciduous forest with Liriodendron (Reichle 1970) as TG (each in kg-ha-1): Aboveground: phytophagous arthropods 2.43, predatory A. 0.61.
+For the latter, the following figures are given in European forests: Reptiles 1.7 kg•ha-1, birds 1.3 kg•ha-1, mammals (mainly small species, rodents) 7.4 kg•ha-1.
+Much larger is the mass of invertebrates, especially subterranean (up to 14 kg•ha-1 TG, 90% dipteran larvae).
+Figures are available for an American deciduous forest with Liriodendron (Reichle 1970) as TG (each in kg•ha-1): Aboveground: phytophagous arthropods 2.43, predatory A. 0.61.
 In the litter: Larger invertebrates 8.42, smaller W. 3.42.
 In the soil: earthworms (Octalasium) 140, smaller invertebrates 2.2.

-In the mixed oak forests of Eastern Europe, it was found that after clear-cutting of oaks by caterpillars, the wood increment of ash and lime trees increased due to the better light conditions and overcompensation occurred; in the four years after the caterpillar epidemic, there was an Breckle increment of 10%.
+In the mixed oak forests of Eastern Europe, it was found that after clear-cutting of oaks by caterpillars, the wood increment of ash and lime trees increased due to the better light conditions and overcompensation occurred; in the four years after the caterpillar epidemic, there was a total wood increment of 10%.

 Even in a pure pine stand of different ages, compensation occurred over time after infestation with Dendrolimus pini by promoting the suppressed and less infested trees.
 Wood increment in the 2nd year decreased to 76% and in the 3rd year to 56%, but it increased to 150% and 194% in the 4th and 5th years, respectively (► Walter & Breckle 1999).
 Even moderate grazing of grasslands stimulates vegetative growth of grasses to such an extent that total annual production increases when the amount eaten is taken into account (► Walter & Breckle 1999).
-A similar situation probably applies to the material balance in tropical forests when individual trees are cut almost completely bare by leafcutter ants.
+A similar situation probably applies to the material balance in tropical forests when individual trees are cut almost completely bare by leafcutter ants (Wirth et al. 1997).

 Primary production is of particular importance for the ecosystem.
-As production analyses show, the level of primary production depends less on the intensity of photosynthesis, nor on the leaf area index or the total available leaf area, but rather on the assimilate balance of the producers (Walter 1960), i.e. on the way in which the assimilates are used in the course of the growing season.
+As production analyses show, the level of primary production depends less on the intensity of photosynthesis, nor on the leaf area index or the total available leaf area, but rather on the assimilate balance of the producers (Walter 1960), i.e. on the way in which the assimilates are used in the course of the growing season (specific investment of organic matter in growth of producing or stabilizing tissues and organs).
 If they are used productively, in that new assimilating leaves are constantly being formed, then growth increases exponentially.
 If they are used non-productively to build up lignifying organs, the benefits of which only become apparent after years, then this corresponds to a long-term strategy.
 However, this is very different in individual biotopes and depends on the respective life forms.

 ◘ Fig. C-12 Cecropia trees are conspicuous from a distance in the rainforests of the New World because of their shimmering silver leaves.
 The hollow stems of Cecropia are inhabited by ants that live in symbiosis with Cecropia (photo: left: Rafiqpoor, right: Barthlott).